rileyjmurray/sageopt/docs/source/documentation/sageopt.polynomials.rst

 Polynomials
 ===========

-SAGE relaxations are especially well-suited to sparse polynomials, or polynomials of high degree.
+SAGE relaxations are well-suited to sparse polynomials, or polynomials of high degree.
 Sageopt provides a symbolic representation for such functions with the :class:`sageopt.Polynomial` class.
 The Polynomial class thinks in terms of the following expression: